Elchin555/karabakh/README.md

 ## Setup and Running

-To run the project, follow these steps:
+To run the project locally, follow these steps:

 1. Clone the repository:
     ```sh